Otus-DevOps-2020-02/DmitryKorlas_microservices/README.md

 ui     3/3     3            3           64s
 ```

-important that AVAILABLE coutner is 3 - this number we set in ui-deployment.yml
+important that AVAILABLE counter is 3 - this number we set in ui-deployment.yml

 Network adjustment:
 ```shell script